 Is Extra-Virgin Coconut Oil Safe for Diabetics?

-As you can see from the nutrition facts above on the right, extra-virgin coconut oil doesn't contain a trace of sugar, it carries zero carbohydrate and hence, it won't raise your blood glucose level at all and so it's safe for diabetics.
+As you can see from the nutrition facts on the left, extra-virgin coconut oil doesn't contain a trace of sugar, it carries zero carbohydrate and hence, it won't raise your blood glucose level at all and so it's safe for diabetics.

 "When you eat coconut oil, coconut oil actually slows the absorption of sugar into the bloodstream so helps to balance blood sugar.
 It also helps with the pancreas in secreting insulin and improving insulin sensitivity, so it actually helps in reversing insulin resistance.
 So it's very beneficial to diabetics as opposed to eating corn oil or other oils." ~ Bruce Fife, Naturopathic Doctor.